mhagerty-heap/zoningOverlay/README.md

 * This extension works by manipulating the DOM locally in your browser.
 It **does not** send any data to  servers or permanently alter the actual analysis.
 * If the page structure changes significantly, you may need to re-apply or adjust your mocked zones.
 * The "Edit Zones" toggle must be turned **ON** to unlock and use these features.
-* Note on Compare Mode: Data generated in Compare Mode is strictly tied to the split-screen view.
+* Data generated in Compare Mode is strictly tied to the split-screen view.
 Your edits will not carry over if you toggle back to a single screen (and vice versa)!